Typically, information in academic writing follows one of the following (or a combination of both) patterns:

 Description of the Genre in the Community (the specific style of video you are focusing on).

+Provide an overview/description of the genre.
 Discuss the purpose of this genre and why it is important within the discourse community.
+Analyze the intended audience and the role that the audience plays in shaping the genre.

 Notes: